Customer Service Secrets of Successful IT Professionals: How to Master IT Customer Service

 • How to respond appropriately to emotions in others

 Watch these two examples, demonstrated by actors, of emotional intelligence.
-The first is an example of bad EI skills and the second is an example of good EI skills.
+The first is an example of poor EI skills and the second is an example of better EI skills.

 We’ve all heard the saying, “The customer is always right.”
 The problem is that they’re not always right and sometimes they’re just downright rude or even abusive.
 70% of customer loss is due to perceived indifference.
 In this section, you’ll learn five valuable techniques for disarming unreasonable or abusive end-users (angry customers) and finding common ground.